nataliebock/Bock-Data-Science-Portfolio/MLStreamlitApp/README.md

-Content Suggestions:
-Instructions: Include step-by-step instructions on how to run the app locally and a link to the deployed version.
-List all necessary libraries and versions.
-App Features: Explain the models you used and describe how hyperparameters are selected or tuned.
-References: Include links to documentation, tutorials, or guides that informed your implementation.
-Visual Examples: Consider adding screenshots of the app or charts produced by the app.

 # Machine Learning Streamlit App

 ## 📕 Project Overview
 #### This interactive Streamlit app allows users to use 3 different models (decision trees, linear regression and logistic regression) to evaluate data.
 3 sample datasets are loaded, but users also have the option to upload their own dataset as a CSV.
-Users can view various metrics including F1 scores, RMSE and R squared scores, Gini index and entropy, depending on what model is selected.
+Users can evaluate model performance by viewing various [metrics](## 📲 App Features) depending on what model is selected.
 - **Project Goal:** Demonstrate the ability to create an interactive Streamlit app that showcases the pros and cons of different machine learning models for evaluation and prediction.
 - **Skills and Packages Applied:** Python, Streamlit, Pandas, Numpy, Seaborn, Matplotlib, Scikit Learn, Graphviz, Decision Trees, Logistic Regression, and Linear Regression